 The Board is encouraged by the proposal's overall consistency with the Arlington Master Plan, Housing Production Plan, Open Space Plan, and findings of the Mill Brook Corridor Report.
-However, further consideration of broad spectrum housing affordability and continued support of artist creative spaces present qualifications for that view in keeping with the priorities of Arts & Culture Plan.
-The Board hopes that the Applicant can address such concerns relative to an otherwise promising project.
+We look forward to working with the proponent on ways to maximize housing affordability and continued support of the local arts community.